we-are-va/we-are-va.github.io/_work/nfos.md

   block: feature-1
   media_alignment: Left
   headline: Event Advertising
-  content: "<em>“Having a long-standing relationship with the team at VA has ensured
-    trust.
-I trust the VA crew to deliver on outstanding creative time and time again.
+  content: "<em>“I trust the VA crew to deliver on outstanding creative time and time
+    again.
 Not only does it look great but the technical attention detail is there as well, so it’s seamless!
 No last-minute panic with printers and suppliers.
-Great creative, hassle-free service and reliable delivery.”<br></em><strong><em>Josh Allen.</em></strong>"
+Great creative, hassle-free service and reliable delivery.”<br></em><strong><em>Josh
+    Allen.</em></strong>"
   media:
     image: "/uploads/nfos-press-ad-1.jpg"
 - template: full-width-media-element